wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/extend-teams-phone-system-additional-services/includes/3-configure-compliance-recording.md

 An important requirement for many organizations is having calls and meetings recorded for regulatory or compliance reasons.
 While Teams has recording built in, it is user controlled and is designed for the convenience of the user to choose to record select calls or meetings for their own use.

 > [!NOTE]
-> While several countries and industries require compliance recording features, other countries have data protection regulations which forbid recording without direct confirmation of all attendees.
+> While several countries/regions and industries require compliance recording features, other countries/regions have data protection regulations which forbid recording without direct confirmation of all attendees.
 Know your local users’ legal requirements as well as your business requirements before enabling compliance recording features at all.

 Policy-based compliance recording is different; it allows Microsoft certified partner solutions to connect to Microsoft Teams and be configured to automatically record every call, meeting, or specific calls or meetings.
 Unlike the built-in convenience recording, the end user cannot turn this off and usually will not have direct access to the recordings.